FrederikRothe/BDSA-LitExplorer/README.md

 Navigate to the ``./LitExplore/`` folder and run the ``.\Start-Application.ps1`` PowerShell script.

 ## Things to do
-Here are a some pointers to the focus areas of our vertical slice.
+Here are a some pointers to interesting aspects of our vertical slice.
 - View paper information.
 - View, Create, Update & Delete connections and their information.
 - Check out the predefined team or create your own to experience admin functionality.